Course Overview

 Project Management and Research

-This module looks to outline a framework of project management methods that will emphasise dividing projects into manageable and controllable stages.
-This module also aims to develop knowledge and skills to conduct research and enquiry into business and management issues through research design, the collection and analysis of qualitative and quantitative data and reporting.
+- Develop the knowledge and skills to conduct research and enquiry into business and management issues through research design, the collection and analysis of qualitative and quantitative data and reporting

-The aims of this module are: to develop an understanding of how to successfully manage a project; be able to select, use and analysis the findings from a range of research methods and apply this learning to managing a research project on an organisational issue.
+- Learn to select, use and analysis the findings from a range of research methods and apply this learning to managing a research project on an organisational issue

 For students undertaking an internship